Tanz0rz/haxe-fmod/README.md

 ## HTML5 Builds

 For HTML5 builds to work, a dedicated scene must be run before the game starts to give the FMOD engine a chance to fully load.
 See the [EZPlatformer example project](./example-project/EZPlatformer/source) for a demonstration of how to handle this.
-The `Main.hx` file loads the startup scene, waits for FMOD to initialize, then starts the game.
+The `Main.hx` file loads the startup scene, the startup scene initializes FMOD and waits for it to report back as initialized, then the game is started.

 ## FMOD Studio Project Configuration